-- 1. Reporting an Emergency: If you are at Fuller when an emergency occurs, call 911 (9-911 from a Pasadena campus phone).
+- Reporting an Emergency: If you are at a Fuller campus when an emergency occurs, call 911

 Notify the Department of Campus Safety at 626.584.5444 immediately after you have called 911.
-They will then respond to and contact the necessary members of the Fuller Emergency Management Team (EMT). - 2.
-Determining an Emergency: When the Chief of Campus Safety or Fuller's Emergency Management Team is made aware of a significant emergency or danger to the Fuller community, upon confirmation, notification will immediately be sent out.
-If the reported emergency is either not immediately identifiable as significant or not readily confirmed, Campus Safety will contact one or more members of the Emergency Management Team and will first confirm the nature and details of the event before notifying the Fuller community.
-Confirmation may also be obtained from sources such as a National Weather Service report.
-The Chief of Campus Safety has the discretion to immediately send out notices to the Fuller community without prior review of the Emergency Management Team, when the situation warrants. - 3.
-Determining Segment or Segments of Campus to Receive Notification and Content of Notification: The Department of Campus Safety or Fuller's Emergency Management Team, as appropriate to the situation, will notify all members of the Fuller community that could be affected by the emergency.
+They will then respond to and contact the necessary members of the Fuller Emergency Management Committee (EMC). - 2.
+Determining an Emergency: When the Manager of Campus Safety, or their designee, or a designated member of Fuller's Emergency Management Committee is made aware of a significant emergency or danger to the Fuller community, upon confirmation, notification will immediately be sent out.
+If the reported emergency is either not immediately identifiable as significant or not readily confirmed, the Manager of Campus Safety, or designee, or a designated member of the Emergency Management Committee will contact one or more members of the Emergency Management Committee and will first confirm the nature and details of the event before notifying the Fuller community.
+Confirmation may also be obtained from sources such as a National Weather Service report, a police department or fire station announcement, or notice from a local health department.
+The Manager of Campus Safety or designee or a designated Emergency Management Committee, when the situation warrants. - 3.
+Determining Segment or Segments of Campus to Receive Notification and Content of Notification: The Manager of Campus Safety or designee or a designated member of Fuller's Emergency Management Committee, as appropriate to the situation, will notify all members of the Fuller community that could be affected by the emergency.
 If, for example, an emergency is happening near the Texas campus, the situation may or may not require notifying students and employees at other campuses as well.
-Or a police/fire emergency near the Pasadena campus may require a notification to the Pasadena campus.
+Or a police/fire emergency near the Pasadena campus may require a notification only to the Pasadena campus.
 Or, in the case of a gas leak, it may be decided to only notify those individuals in the building that has the gas leak if it is not impacting other operations of the seminary.
-The Chief of Campus Safety or the Emergency Management Team, as appropriate to the situation, will determine the scope of the emergency and content of the emergency communication before sending out notification.
-There will be a continuing assessment of the situation and additional segments of the campus community may be notified if a situation warrants such action.
+The Manager of Campus Safety or a designated Emergency Management Committee member, as appropriate to the situation, will determine the scope of the emergency and content of the emergency communication before sending out notification.
+Prepared communication templates will be used when appropriate.
+In cooperation with the Communications Department, a continuing assessment of the situation will occur and additional segments of the campus community may be notified if a situation warrants such action.
 In addition, emergency communication will have as much pertinent information as is known at the time and as much as can be communicated to a particular device (some, like SMS, are limited by character length).
-Because priority is given to notifying the Fuller community as quickly as possible, subsequent communication will have additional information beyond the initial contact.
+Because priority is given to notifying the Fuller community as quickly as possible, subsequent communication will have additional information beyond the initial contact and will be translated into Korean and Spanish when possible.